Free school transport (age 5 to 16)

 Apply for free school transport

-You can apply for free school transport for children at mainstream schools by printing and completing our travel assistance form.
+You can apply for free school transport for children at mainstream schools by completing our online travel assistance form.

-You can state if a bus pass, rail pass or cash allowance is the most suitable means of travel for your child.
+You can tell us if a bus pass, rail pass or fuel allowance is the most suitable means of travel for your child.
+Fuel allowance is paid at 12p per mile for 1 return journey, school days only.

 You’ll be notified within 4 weeks if your child has been granted free transport.